MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 Testing and validating performance

-It is imperative to test and validate a business central project before deploying it to production.
+It is imperative to test and validate a [!INCLUDE[prodshort](../developer/includes/prodshort.md)] project before deploying it to production.
 In this section you find resources on how to analyze and troubleshoot performance issues as well as guidance on how to validate performance of a system.